kdoore/CS2335-Gitbook/create-2d-sprite-prefab-rock.md

 The animation clip below shows the above steps to create a 2D sprite gameObject, Rock, that can be used as a dropped object in our game.
+#Animation Showing how to create a Prefab for the Rock GameObject following the steps above.
 ![](http://g.recordit.co/xikYSfgGYo.gif)